yunchancho/oauth2-restapi-server/README.md

 * You may find passport strategy module of other social networks in the [passport wiki](https://github.com/jaredhanson/passport/wiki/Strategies).
 If there isn't the passport strategy module that you want, you need to create new passport starategy module for use.

-## Usage of REST API for authentication and authorization
+## API Usage for authentication and authorization
-Currently `social-logins` doesn't use `scope` and `state` fields of OAuth2 spec (even if they are useful) every fields speicified as `REQUIRED` are requested or response in http header or body.
+Currently `social-oauth2-provider` doesn't use `scope` and `state` fields of OAuth2 spec (even if they are useful) every fields speicified as `REQUIRED` are requested or response in http header or body.
 Please refer OAuth2 specification about that.

 ### /auth/authorize
 - description: request authorization of 3rd party app
-- prerequisites: frontend MUST be loggined using user's credetial
+- prerequisites: frontend MUST be logined using user's credetial
 - required field in http request:
   - Authorization Code Grant: http://tools.ietf.org/html/rfc6749#section-4.1.1
   - Implicit Grant: http://tools.ietf.org/html/rfc6749#section-4.2.1
-- response: html page for user to grant `social-logins` app
+- response: html page for user to grant `social-oauth2-provider` app

 ### /auth/authorize/decision
 - description: pass user's grant (allow or deny).
 This API is called from html page recieved due to /auth/authorize